grafana/loki/docs/sources/get-started/overview.md

 - **Scalability** - Loki is designed for scalability, and can scale from as small as running on a Raspberry Pi to ingesting petabytes a day.
 In its most common deployment, “simple scalable mode”, Loki decouples requests into separate read and write paths, so that you can independently scale them, which leads to flexible large-scale installations that can quickly adapt to meet your workload at any given time.
-If needed, each of Loki's components can also be run as microservices designed to run statelessly and natively within Kubernetes.
+If needed, each of Loki's components can also be run as microservices designed to run natively within Kubernetes.

 - **Multi-tenancy** - Loki allows multiple tenants to share a single Loki instance.
 With multi-tenancy, the data and requests of each tenant is completely isolated from the others.
 Multi-tenancy is [configured] (../operations/multi-tenancy) by assigning a tenant ID in the agent.